Polling station sign

 Can people with dementia vote?

 People with dementia have the same right to vote as everyone else.
-Here, we explain why people with dementia can still vote, and the different ways you can vote if you choose to.
+Here we explain why people with dementia can still vote, and the different ways you can vote if you want to.

 No one can be prevented from voting because they have dementia.

-It is important we send this message far and wide to ensure that people with dementia have an equal voice in their communities up and down the country.
+It is important to know this so that people with dementia have an equal voice in their communities.

 What does the law say about dementia and voting?

-However, people with dementia may face additional barriers when the time comes to go to the polls.
+However, people with dementia may face practical barriers when the time comes to go to the polls.

 Making your vote count